adibintangprada/American_University_Clustering/README.md

 * Interpretation

 ## Result
 This model generates 4 PCA as it's optimum PCA.
 This 4 components are enough to describe >75% of the variance in the dataset (you can choose up to 4 if you want).
 This model generates 3 cluster and you can elaborate the interpretation in the code file.
+I suggest you to create EDA (Exploratory Data Analysis) for this model to comprehend your insights for this data.